NoKodaAddictions/HeatSenseProject/README.md

 What you see are the 3 final files for the modules.
 PIR and DHT22.
 The first 2 programs were made to seperately control the modules.
 Then, the 3rd program is the final combination of the 2.

-Of course many improvements can be made.
-Check em out on "Pull Requests" to find out more!
-- ThePythonAddict

-Note!
-  - These programs were origionally built on Thonny Python IDE on Raspberry Pi.
-    This was then transferred to GitHub